-An admissible clustering method satisfying axioms (A1)-(A2) can be constructed by considering the symmetric dissimilarity $\bbarA_X(x,x') = \max \big(A_X(x,x'), A_X(x',x) \big)$, for all $x,x' \in X$.
-This effectively reduces the problem to clustering of symmetric data, a scenario in which single linkage \eqref{eqn_single_linkage} is known to satisfy axioms similar to (A1)-(A2), \cite{clust-um}.
-Drawing upon this connection we define the \emph{reciprocal} clustering method $\ccalH^{R}$ with ultrametric outputs $(X,u^R_X)=\ccalH^R(X,A_X)$ as the one for which the ultrametric $u^R_X(x,x')$ between nodes $x$ and $x'$ is given by
+Pick any network $N_X=(X,A_X)\in\ccalN$.
+One particular clustering method satisfying axioms (A1)-(A2) can be constructed by considering the \emph{symmetric} dissimilarity

+for all $x,x' \in X$.
+This effectively reduces the problem to clustering of symmetric data, a scenario in which the single linkage method in \eqref{eqn_single_linkage} is known to satisfy axioms analogous to (A1)-(A2), \cite{clust-um}.
+Drawing upon this connection we define the \emph{reciprocal} clustering method $\ccalH^{\R}$ with output $(X,u^{\R}_X)=\ccalH^{\R}(X,A_X)$ as the one for which the ultrametric $u^{\R}_X(x,x')$ between points $x$ and $x'$ is given by

 An illustration of the definition in \eqref{eqn_reciprocal_clustering} is shown in Fig. \ref{fig_reciprocal_path}.
 We search for chains $C(x,x')$ linking nodes $x$ and $x'$.
-For a given chain we walk from $x$ to $x'$ and determine the maximum dissimilarity, in either the forward or backward direction, across all the links in the chain.
-The reciprocal ultrametric $u^{R}_X(x,x')$ between nodes $x$ and $x'$ is the minimum of this value across all possible chains.
-Recalling the equivalence of dendrograms and ultrametrics in Theorem \ref{theo_dendrograms_as_ultrametrics} we know that the dendrogram produced by reciprocal clustering clusters $x$ and $x'$ together for resolutions $\delta\geq u^{R}_X(x,x')$.
-Combining this latter observation with \eqref{eqn_reciprocal_clustering} and denoting by $R_X$ the reciprocal dendrogram we write the reciprocal equivalence classes as
+For a given chain we walk from $x$ to $x'$ and for every link, connecting say $x_i$ with $x_{i+1}$, we determine the maximum dissimilarity in both directions, i.e. the value of $\bbarA_X(x_i, x_{i+1})$.
+We then determine the maximum across all the links in the chain.
+The reciprocal ultrametric $u^{\R}_X(x,x')$ between points $x$ and $x'$ is the minimum of this value across all possible chains.
+Recalling the equivalence of dendrograms and ultrametrics provided by Theorem \ref{theo_dendrograms_as_ultrametrics}, we know that $\R_X$, the dendrogram produced by reciprocal clustering, clusters $x$ and $x'$ together for resolutions $\delta\geq u^{\R}_X(x,x')$.
+Combining the latter observation with \eqref{eqn_reciprocal_clustering}, we can write the reciprocal clustering equivalence classes as